-According to a variety of studies that have been performed throughout the last two decades, while cigarette smoking alone does not lead to mesothelioma, cigarette smokers who are exposed to asbestos are about 50 to 84 times more likely to develop asbestos lung cancer and, most experts agree, these smokers are at least twice as likely to develop mesothelioma.
+According to a variety of studies over the last two decades, while cigarette smoking does not lead to mesothelioma, cigarette smokers who are exposed to asbestos are about 50 to 84 times more likely to develop asbestos-related lung cancer.

 Centers for Disease Control and Prevention.
 The health consequences of smoking: a report of the Surgeon General.
 Atlanta: US Department of Health and Human Services, 2004.